The purpose of the BEd (Intermediate Phase Teaching) [Grades 4 to 6] is to produce teachers who are competent to teach in this particular phase.

 - Citizens from countries other than South Africa and South African citizens with foreign qualifications must comply with all the other admission requirements and the prerequisites for subjects/modules.

-- In addition to meeting the admission requirements, admission is based on the performance in the TOEFL, IELTS, SAT or Institutional Proficiency Test (currently NBT), if required
+- In addition to meeting the admission requirements, admission is based on the performance in the TOEFL, IELTS or SAT, if required

 - Candidates must have completed the National Senior Certificate with admission to degree studies or a certificate of conditional exemption on the basis of a candidate’s foreign qualifications, the so-called “Immigrant” or “Foreign Conditional Exemption”.
 The only condition for the “Foreign Conditional Exemption” that is accepted is: ‘completion of the degree course’.
 The exemption certificate is obtainable from Universities South Africa (USAf).
 Detailed information is available on the website at click here